ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### Understanding the graph walk (advanced)

-You can observe and better understand how the KV Scheduler walks through the graph to process transactions using the log graph walk function.
-The KV Scheduler visits a graph node in one of the transaction processing stages:
+You can observe how the KV Scheduler walks through the graph to process transactions using the log graph walk function.
+The KV Scheduler visits a graph node in one of the following transaction processing stages:

 1. Graph refresh
 2. Transaction simulation